Louis Jacques Maurice de Bonald

 Louis Jacques Maurice de Bonald (30 October 1787 – 23 February 1870) was a French cardinal and Archbishop of Lyon.

 Biography

 Born at Millau, he was the son of the philosopher Louis Gabriel Ambroise de Bonald.

-He was condemned by the council of state for a pastoral letter attacking Dupin the elder's Manuel de droit ecclsiastique.
+In 1845 the Conseil d'État declared Bonald guilty of abuse for a pastoral letter he wrote condemning the book Manuel de droit ecclésiastique written by André Marie Jean Jacques Dupin.
 In 1848 he held a memorial service for those who fell gloriously in defence of civil and religious liberty.
-In 1851 he nevertheless advocated in the senate the maintenance of the temporal power of the Pope by force of arms.
+In 1851 he nevertheless advocated in the Senate the maintenance of the temporal power of the Pope by force of arms.